LindySez | Recipes

 A perfect summer lunch on the patio

-Fresh strawberries + Baby lettuces +Toasted Almonds + Goat cheese + Delish easy dressing = a refreshing summer salad.
+Fresh strawberries + Baby lettuces Toasted Almonds + Goat cheese + Delish easy dressing = a refreshing summer salad.

 This Strawberry and Baby Greens Salad is so easy and yet, so impressive.
-All of the ingredients work beautifully together; the sweet strawberries, slightly bitter lettuces, creamy goat cheese (or if you don't like goat, try feta or even blue cheese would work, or if you are lactose intolerant, omit altogether) and toasty almonds along with a raspberry vinaigrette enhanced with freshly snipped tarragon and chives, well, it just couldn't be better.
+All of the ingredients work beautifully together; the sweet strawberries, slightly bitter lettuces, creamy goat cheese (or if you don't like goat, try feta or even blue cheese would work, or if you are lactose intolerant, omit them altogether) and toasty almonds along with a raspberry vinaigrette enhanced with freshly snipped tarragon and chives, well, it just couldn't be better.

 Really.